Benchmarks & High Accuracy Reference Network Points

 To assist surveyors working in Jefferson County, we have developed a map showing the Colorado High Accuracy Reference Network (CHARN) and the North American Vertical Datum 1988 (NAVD 88) benchmarks in the county.
 The Geodetic survey control was established by the National Geodetic Survey (NGS), Colorado Department of Transportation (CDOT), and Jefferson County.

 To find survey point locations, use the county’s mapping service, jMap.
-Within this application and in the upper left-hand corner, open the jMap tab.
 From the layers menu, mark the checkbox next to Survey Control Points.
 Under Survey Control Points, mark the checkbox next to CHARN.
 Selecting one of the survey control points will provide additional information including the Permanent Identifier (PID).
 The PIDs may be used to access data sheets from the National Geodetic Survey website.

 For complete data sheet information on the CHARN and NAVD 88 networks, please refer to the National Geodetic Survey home page.